Income Tax on ETF (Exchange Traded Funds) in India

 How are Gold ETFs different from Gold Mutual Funds?

 Gold ETFs are funds that invest in physical gold assets.
-Thus, asset base of the ETF is 90 to 100% gold.
+Thus, the asset base of the ETF is 90 to 100% gold.
 They are traded on exchanges and offer better liquidity.

 Gold funds are mutual funds that invest in gold ETFs and other related assets.
 They do not invest in physical gold but Gold ETFs.